utelecon/utelecon.github.io/src/pages/en/itc_lms/lecturers/index.md

 * The class has a fixed weekday time, but the class time/period is not registered on UTAS.
   * Please check whether or not the course is included in "Intensive course etc." at the bottom of the attendance table.

-## コース機能を使う
+## Use courses

-Here we explain basic ways to use course functions on ITC-LMS for your classes.
+Here we explain basic ways to use courses on ITC-LMS for your classes.
 For more detail on how to use ITC-LMS, please refer to Teacher's manual after you log into the system.

 ### Functions